You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 But apart from complete lack of content promotion, a lot of content creators promote the content the wrong way.
 And this leads to zero results.

-To say the least, content marketing is meant to attract an audience that will be converted into paying clients for your business.
+In conclusion, content marketing is meant to attract an audience that will be converted into paying clients for your business.

 Where this is not happening then that means the whole purpose of your content marketing activity has been defeated.